chcaru/gcnet/README.md

 GCNet generates a GIF's caption iteratively, requiring the GIF and its in-progress caption to be run through GCNet the number of times there are words in the caption.
 This is because GCNet computes the next word given an input GIF and in-progress caption.
 The first iteration's in-progress caption will consist of empty word indices (all zeros), producing the first word in the caption.
 This word becomes part of the in-progress caption, and is fed back into GCNet along with the same GIF, producing the second word, and so on... until the in-progress caption is at the caption's max length - 1, producing the last word in the caption.
 This results in the in-progress caption becoming the final generated caption for the given GIF.

 1. For right now, all input needs to be precomputed.
-Steps to do this are in the Setup section.
+Steps to do this are in [Setup](#setup).
 2. For right now, once precomputed inputs are produced, use `gcnet.test.py` by changing the precomputed file references to your own.

 ([TODO: Standalone GCNet](#standalone-gcnet))